Tracer advection

 Set tracers

-Tracers can be set to values by using the set! function, which can take scalars, fields (spectral or grid) or functions as arguments, e.g.
+Tracers can be set to values by using the set! function, which can take scalars, fields (spectral or grid) or functions as arguments.
+But note that tracers are placed in the namespace tracer which you have to pass on as a keyword argument (see Setting variables) e.g.

 (; GridVariable3D, nlat_half, nlayers) = spectral_grid

-set!(simulation, abc=(λ, φ, σ) -> exp(-(λ-180)^2/10^2))The first one sets abc to a global constant (not super exciting), the second to some random values on a grid (transforms automatically!), and the third sets the tracer to a Gaussian ridge that runs through the Pacific (see Tracer visualisation below).
+set!(simulation, abc=(λ, φ, σ) -> exp(-(λ-180)^2/10^2), namespace = :tracers)The first one sets abc to a global constant (not super exciting), the second to some random values on a grid (transforms automatically!), and the third sets the tracer to a Gaussian ridge that runs through the Pacific (see Tracer visualisation below).

 For more examples how to use set! see Changing orography manually, Manual land-sea mask, and Rossby-Haurwitz wave in a BarotropicModel.
 But note that because we are setting a (in general) 3D variable here the vertical dimension must align: Hence nlayers for the grid, and the anonymous function must take three arguments, including the vertical coordinate σ even if it's independent of it.